Bobby Witt Jr. Player Props: Royals vs. Rays

-On Saturday, Bobby Witt Jr. (.395 on-base percentage in past 10 games, 103 points above season-long percentage) and the Kansas City Royals face the Tampa Bay Rays, whose starting pitcher will be Yonny Chirinos.
-First pitch is at 4:10 PM ET.
+On Sunday, Bobby Witt Jr. (batting .316 in his past 10 games) and the Kansas City Royals face the Tampa Bay Rays, whose starting pitcher will be Tyler Glasnow.
+First pitch is at 1:40 PM ET.

-In his most recent game, he had two hits (going 2-for-3) against the Rays.
+He had a one-hit performance in his previous game (1-for-4) against the Rays.

 Bobby Witt Jr. Game Info & Props vs. the Rays